sugoiJS/server/README.md

 The `RequestSchemaPolicy` decorator use for validate the request is using a valid schema for params\queryParams\body\headers.

-In case null will pass the value won't be checked.
+In case null will pass the value won't check.

 Example: